TD Ameritrade vs Morgan Stanley

 Schwab vs Morgan Stanley

-Fidelity also has two apps; one is a cash-management platform.
-The broker’s trading app has a lot of advanced tools, including an Artificial Intelligence and mobile check deposit.
-Charting and order entry are on high levels, too, and there’s a ton of market news on the main app.
+Fidelity also has two apps; one is focused on cash management.
+The trading app has advanced tools, including an AI feature and mobile check deposit.
+Charting and order entry are robust, and the app includes a lot of market news.

 Morgan Stanley or Schwab